facebook/react-native-website/docs/the-new-architecture/backward-compatibility-fabric-components.md

 The above snippet uses the same `RCT_NEW_ARCH_ENABLED` flag used in the previous [section](#dependencies-ios).
 When this flag is not set, Xcode skips the lines within the `#ifdef` during compilation and it does not include them into the compiled binary.
 The compiled binary will have a the `RNMyComponentView.o` object but it will be an empty object.

-After wrapping the above components with a `#ifdef` pragma, you need to implement the component for the legacy architecture, following [the legacy Native Componente documentation](https://reactnative.dev/docs/native-components-ios).
+After wrapping the above components with a `#ifdef` pragma, you need to implement the component for the legacy architecture, following [the legacy Native Component documentation](https://reactnative.dev/docs/native-components-ios).
 This is needed because the New Renderer works in a different way from the legacy one, and it is not able to follow the new code's paths of the New Renderer.

 ### Android